 - Classic - Use sliced pepperoni, cooked Italian sausage, and sliced black olives.

-- Pesto - Switch out the marinara sauce for fresh basil pesto.
+- Pesto - Switch red sauce with fresh basil pesto.

-Mix and knead the homemade pizza dough and let it rise.
-If you are using store-bought pizza dough, these steps can be skipped.
+Make the Pizza Dough - Mix and knead the homemade pizza dough and let it rise.
+Note: If you are using store-bought pizza dough, skip these steps.

-Then, put the cast iron skillet on the stovetop over medium heat.
+Pre-Cook the Crust - Heat the skillet on the stovetop over medium heat.
 As it starts to heat up, press the edges of the dough into the bottom of the pan and up the sides.
 Let the dough continue to cook until it starts to puff up and bubble.

-Remove the pan from the heat and then using your fingers, create dimples in the dough around the bottom.
+Season the Crust - Remove the pan from the heat and then use your fingers to create dimples in the dough around the bottom.
 Drizzle the top of the dough with a thin layer of olive oil and then sprinkle with salt and pepper.

-Top each pre-baked cast iron skillet pizza crust with half of the marinara sauce.
-Then, alternate adding slices of mozzarella and tomatoes in an even layer.
-Sprinkle the crust with parmesan cheese and then it's ready to finish off in the oven at high heat.
+Add Toppings - Top the crust with sauce, then layer the mozzarella and tomatoes.
+Sprinkle the crust with parmesan cheese, then it's ready to finish off in the oven at high heat.

-Cook the pizzas in a 525˚ oven for about 10 minutes or until the crust is golden brown and the cheese melted.
-The pizzas can be finished in cast iron pans, on a sheet pan, or directly on the oven rack.
+Cook the Pizza - Cook the pizzas in a 525˚F oven for about 10 minutes or until the crust is golden brown and the cheese is melted.
+Note: The pizzas can be finished in cast-iron pans, on a sheet pan, or directly on the oven rack.

 - As the dough heats up on the stovetop, it will start to soften and become easier to push up the sides.
 If it's still too stiff, give it a minute to heat up a bit more.

-- A super hot oven works best when cooking cast iron pizza.
-It heats up the cast iron and makes sure the crust stays crispy.
-Place on the middle rack of the oven so the top nor the bottom cooks too quickly or burns.
+- A super-hot oven works best for cooking pizza.
+The cast iron gets very hot, so the crust stays crispy.
+Place it on the middle rack of the oven so neither the top nor the bottom cooks too quickly or burns.

-CRUSTS - Pre-bake the crusts on the stovetop and then let them cool completely.
+CRUSTS - Pre-bake the crusts on the stovetop and then cool completely.
 Store in a zip-top bag for up to 48 hours in the refrigerator.
 To freeze, wrap them in plastic wrap and store them in a zip-top bag for up to 2 months.
-Thaw frozen crusts completely in the refrigerator and crisp them up in a cast iron pan on the stovetop.
+Thaw frozen crusts and crisp them in a cast-iron pan on the stovetop.

-LEFTOVERS - Any leftover cast iron pizza you may have will keep an airtight container for 3-5 days in the refrigerator.
+LEFTOVERS - Store any leftovers in an airtight container for 3-5 days in the refrigerator.
 Reheat in a skillet over medium heat on the stovetop or in the microwave.

-If you loved this cast iron pizza recipe, check out these other pizza recipes that I know you will love too!
+If you loved this cast-iron skillet pizza recipe, check out these other pizza recipes that I know you will love, too!

 Ingredients